A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

 \subsubsection{The surplus edges dynamic}

 Let us first show on an example how the surplus edges can be superimposed in a consistent way.
-Consider the Figure \ref{fig:single_excursion2}.
+Consider again the example from Figure \ref{fig:single_excursion2}.
 Let us enumerate the four parallelograms specified by the mosaic in some way, for example traverse them row-by-row from left to right, as an analogue to the breadth-first order (see Figure \ref{F:one}).
-Let $\zeta^{2;1}$, $\zeta^{3;2,1}$, $\zeta^{4;2,1}$ and $\zeta^{4;3}$ be independent Poisson point processes (PPP), matched respectively to these four regions, as shown in Figure \ref{fig:singleexcursiontree2-xi}.
+Let $\zeta^{2;1-1}$, $\zeta^{3;1-2}$, $\zeta^{4;1-2}$ and $\zeta^{4;3-3}$ be independent Poisson point processes (PPP), matched respectively to these four regions, as shown in Figure \ref{fig:singleexcursiontree2-xi}.
+Note that the the notation $\zeta^{l; j-k}$ with $j < k < l$ means that the parallelogram is contained in the $\pi_l$-band and its southern (resp.\ northern) base is contained in the baseline associated to $\pi_j$ (resp.\ $\pi_{k + 1}$).